Get the ArenaCoach Desktop App

 Common Mistakes

-The most frequent mistakes made by Fury Warrior players who have reached 1,845+ rating, based on automated match analysis.
+The most frequent mistakes Fury Warrior players make in ranked Solo Shuffle matches from the last 30 days, based on automated combat-log analysis.

 Used Pummel but did not interrupt anyone.
 Missing your kick is bad on two levels.
 First, your interrupt is on cooldown for 15 to 24 seconds depending on your class, so you can't stop anything dangerous that comes next.
 Second, because of Precognition, the enemy player is now uninterruptible for a few seconds.
 So not only can you not kick them, your teammates can't either.
 They just get to freecast.
 If you're a melee tunneling a caster, your interrupt is one of the main reasons you're even a threat to them.
 Casters already have an inherent advantage because they can position wherever they want and always deal damage.
 If you're getting faked constantly, you're removing one of the tools that makes you dangerous to them.
 You don't want to be the kind of player that's easy to fake.
 You need to play the mind game properly and not be so predictable that casters just bait your kick every time.